A queue represents a Contact Center, inbox, queue or channel that your team staffs and serves.

 Create a queue

-Creating and editing queues is a simple 2-step process.
+Creating a queue is a simple process.
 First, you’ll need to map the correct contacts into the group and then define how the contacts are handled and your desired service targets.

-Before you start you’ll need to connect your customer service platform(s).
+Before you start you’ll need to connect your CRM or customer service platform(s).

 Dialpad users